 4. Think Steps, Not Big Picture

-Times when you feel overwhelmed, and not good enough, take a look at what you can control.
+During times when you feel overwhelmed and not good enough, take a look at what you can control.
 What is the next step you need to make?
 What changes can you make right now?

 By identifying the things you can control and change, it helps minimize anxiety.
 Start by setting small goals and use those as stepping stones.
 By making small changes, it helps make the road to improvement more manageable and less overwhelming.